GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 #### 3.3 build the plot

-Finally, build the nMDS using the [ggplot2](https://ggplot2.tidyverse.org/) package.
+Finally, build the nMDS plot using the [ggplot2](https://ggplot2.tidyverse.org/) package.
 Note that `ggplot`s are based on the principle of layering various aspects of a plot on top of each other in sequential calls.
 Getting familair with the functionality of `ggplot`s is incredibly useful for visualising many different types of data sets in a variety of different formats.

-First, set the plot theme elements (via the `theme()` function) and the colour palette for the sample grouping.
+First, set the plot theme elements (via the `theme()` function), and the colour palette for the sample grouping.

 ```
 theme_Ordination <- theme(